 4.5.
 Processor shall use reasonable efforts to support Controller in fulfilling the rights of the data subjects according to the applicable law by Controller and in ensuring compliance with the obligations pursuant to the applicable law taking into account the nature of processing and the information available to the Processor.
 Where Processor must assist Controller to meet Controller’s legal obligations as stated in section 3.4, Controller shall reimburse Processor for any reasonable additional costs associated with the provision of such assistance.

 4.6.
-Processor shall be entitled to use Controller’s personal data in fully anonymized form for the purposes of pattern recognition, trend analysis, organization recommendations for and predictive analysis.
+Processor shall be entitled to use Controller’s personal data for the purposes of pattern recognition, trend analysis, organization recommendations for and predictive analysis, under the stipulation that the data is fully anonymised and incapable of being reversed to identify Data Subjects.

 5.1.
 On request of the Controller, Processor shall provide the Controller with information necessary to demonstrate compliance with Processor’s obligations, including of the implementation of technical and organizational measures.